-Patrick Whitefield passed away on 27th February 2015 following several months of illness.
-He had retired in September 2014, passing the running of Patrick Whitefield Associates on to his colleague and co-teacher Caroline Aitken, who is now the director, lead teacher and consultant.
+Patrick Whitefield passed away on 27th February 2015.
+He had retired in September 2014, passing the running of Patrick Whitefield Associates (now Whitefield Permaculture) on to his colleague and co-teacher Caroline Aitken, who is now the director, lead teacher and consultant.

-Patrick created our residential and online courses during his 25 year career in Permaculture and wrote many articles and several books including The Earth Care Manual a comprehensive guide to practicing permaculture in a temperate climate.
+During his 25 year career in Permaculture, Patrick wrote many articles and several books including The Earth Care Manual a comprehensive guide to practising permaculture in a temperate climate.
 He was brought up on a smallholding in Somerset and qualified in agriculture at Shuttleworth College, Bedfordshire.
-After several years working in agriculture in the Middle East and Africa, he settled in central Somerset.
-In 1983 he bought a flower-rich hay meadow to save it from destruction and kept it as a nature reserve for 25 years before handing it on to the Somerset Wildlife Trust for safe keeping.
-He was always a keen vegetable gardener, and some fifteen years ago he planted an orchard which produced an abundant supply of apples from September to May.
-In the past he made his living by a variety of country crafts, and for a while he was a prominent member of the Green Party.
+After several years working in agriculture in the Middle East and Africa, he settled in central Somerset where he made his living by a variety of country crafts, and was a prominent member of the Green Party.
 From 1990 onwards he devoted himself to permaculture, especially to teaching it, and appeared on the BBC television programmes, It’s not Easy Being Green and A Farm for the Future.

 “I find permaculture makes use of the varied skills I’ve acquired during my life, and puts them into a cohesive whole.”

-Patrick was one of the leading and pioneering permaculture teachers in Britain, and indeed in Europe.
+Patrick was one of the leading and pioneering permaculture teachers and design consultants in Europe.
 In his legacy of books and films he combined a deep knowledge of the subject with an inspiring and professional style.
 He’s written three books on permaculture: Permaculture in a Nutshell, How to Make a Forest Garden and The Earth Care Manual.
-His latest book is How To Read The Landscape (an abridged and edited version of his previous book The Living Landscape, how to read it and understand it), was a subject especially close to his heart.
-He also practiced for many years as a design consultant.
+His final book, How To Read The Landscape, was a subject especially close to his heart.

-Caroline is the director of Patrick Whitefield Associates.
+Caroline is the director of Whitefield Permaculture.
 She is the leading teacher on our residential and online courses and is our primary design consultant.
-Caroline originally trained with Patrick before working along side him, and has a background in design, organic food growing and horticulture and used to work as an eco-cook.
+Caroline originally trained with Patrick before working alongside him, and has a background in design, organic farming, horticulture and eco-catering.

-Caroline lives with her partner and son on a 4 acre smallholding in Dartmoor where they are working towards self-sufficiency and creating educational spaces.
-She writes our blog and is co-author with Martin Crawford of Food from your Forest Garden, a comprehensive guide to making best use of your forest garden produce.
-Visit her website and personal blog Think.Grow.Eat for more information.
+Caroline lives with her partner and son on a 4 acre smallholding in Dartmoor where they produce veg, fruit, eggs and honey.
+She writes our blog and is co-author with Martin Crawford of Food from your Forest Garden, a comprehensive guide to making the best use of your forest garden produce.

-Sarah teaches on all our Design Courses.
-She’s an urban permaculturist and a leading member of Bristol Permaculture Group.
-She’s very active in her local area and for several years was co-ordinator of Easton Community Allotments, an inner-city permaculture project.
-She has been a prominent member of Transition Bristol and more recently has set up her own permaculture teaching partnership, Shift Bristol.
+Sarah is an urban permaculturist and a leading member of Bristol Permaculture Group.
+She’s very active in her local, inner city area where she started out as a Community Gardener.
+In 2007 she founded Transition Bristol and then in 2010 set up the not-for-profit organisation Shift Bristol.
+She’s lead tutor on their Practical Sustainability Course, teaching the permaculture and group work modules.
 The words most often used to describe Sarah’s teaching are fun and inspiring.
-She opens up a cornucopia of possibilities for practicing permaculture in the town.
-Visit her site http://www.sarah-pugh.co.uk
+She opens up a cornucopia of possibilities for practising permaculture in the town and using it to empower resilient communities.
+Visit her site https://www.shiftbristol.org.uk/

 He has experience through his management of Ragmans, in livestock (cattle, pigs, sheep and poultry), vegetables, mushroom production, orchards and apple juicing, as well as staff and volunteer managment.